Usage Guide

 Quick Start

-# Install globally npm install -g logicstamp-context # Generate context for your project stamp context # Output: Multiple context.json files (one per folder) # plus context_main.json index
+# Install globally npm install -g logicstamp-context # Initialize (non-interactive by default, security scan runs automatically) stamp init # Generate context for your project stamp context # Output: Multiple context.json files (one per folder) # plus context_main.json index

 Command Syntax